munificent/craftinginterpreters/book/closures.md

 Python doesn't really have block scope.
 Variables are implicitly declared and are automatically scoped to the surrounding function.
 Kind of like hoisting in JS, now that I think about it.
-So this prints "3" twice.
+So both closures capture the same variable.
+Unlike C, though, we don't exit the loop by incrementing `i` *past* the last value, so this prints "2" twice.

 What about Ruby?
 Ruby has two typical ways to iterate numerically.
 Here's the classic imperative style: